Gillygate: Layout and architecture

 Gillygate starts at a junction with Bootham, opposite Queen Margaret's Arch, through which Exhibition Square can be accessed.
 The junction is close to Bootham Bar and St Leonard's Place.
 The street runs north-east, with several junctions on its north-west side, leading to Millers Yard, St Giles Yard, St Giles Gate and Portland Street, before ending at a junction with Lord Mayor's Walk, Clarence Street and Claremont Terrace.

-Notable buildings on the north-west side of the street include 3-5 Gillygate, built in 1797 by Thomas Wolstenholme; early 19th-century buildings at 9, 11, 13, 19 and 21 Gillygate; 18th-century houses at 23 and 25 Gillygate; more early-19th century buildings at 59, 61, 65, 67, 69, 71 and 73 Gillygate; and the Salvation Army Citadel.
-On the south-east side lie early 18th-century houses at 12 and 16-20 Gillygate; 26-28 Gillygate, built in 1769 by Robert Clough; the late 18th-century 38-40 Gillygate; 42-44 Gillygate, of the early 19th-century; 50–52, 58 and 62, all of the 18th-century; 64 Gillygate, the oldest building on the street, with 17th-century origins; then more late 18th-century houses at 66, 68 and 68a, 70, and 82 Gillygate; and the early-19th century 84 and 86 Gillygate.
+Notable buildings on the north-west side of the street include Nos.
+3–5, built in 1797 by Thomas Wolstenholme; 18th-century houses at Nos.
+23–25; early-19th-century buildings at Nos.
+65–69; and The Citadel, a former Salvation Army building.

+On the south-east side lie Nos.
+2–2B from the late 19th century; early-18th-century houses at Nos.
+12–12A; Nos.
+26–28, built in 1769 by Robert Clough; the late-18th-century Nos.
+38–40; The Gillygate pub at No. 48, built in the mid-19th century and formerly the Waggon and Horses; No. 64, the oldest building on the street, with 17th-century origins; then more late-18th-century houses at No. 66, No. 68, and No. 70; and the early-19th-century Nos.
+84–86.